About Gord

 Welcome!

-I’m Gord Grant (Ph.D., R.Ac.), and my work is about helping people restore strength, balance, and well-being.
+I’m Gord Grant (Ph.D., R.Ac.), and my work is about helping people restore strength, balance, and well-being — wherever they’re starting from.

 With a background in science, beekeeping, and acupuncture, I’ve learned that real progress comes from listening not only to your symptoms, but also to your story and your unique nature — the details and priorities that guide you, known only to you — and building the right support to address both immediate concerns and underlying issues.